Articles Comments

 Link Of Interest: Ars Technica Tells Why They Didn’t Use Google Wave

-google wave RIP 300x255 Link Of Interest: Ars Technica Tells Why They Didn’t Use Google WaveMany people are still lementing the end of Google Wave and all the potential it held and the staff over at Ars Technica share their stories about why they didn’t use Wave.
+Google Wave - wave project discontinued - what does this mean for Google Buzz?
+Ars Technica cool article about why they didn't use WaveMany people are still lementing the end of Google Wave and all the potential it held and the staff over at Ars Technica share their stories about why they didn’t use Wave.
 It’s a good read from people who are steeped deep in technology and if they aren’t the people most likely to “Get it” and use Google Wave, then no one was.

 The issues range from Interface usability, lack of killer apps within Wave, lack of support for existing messaging protocols, lack of a hook to pull them away from the tools they were using currently and a number of other things.